Introduction to CCE

 Non- standardized tests are teacher-made tests, rating scales, observation schedules, interview schedules, questionnaires, opinionnaires, checklists, etc. Now we will deal primarily with the tools of assessment set in the context of techniques.
 Some of the tools and techniques of evaluation are:

-Portfolio: A student portfolio is a collection of academic work and other forms of educational proofs assembled for the purpose of evaluating coursework quality, learning progress, and academic achievement and determining whether students have met learning standards or other academic requirements for courses, grade-level.
+Portfolio: A student portfolio is a collection of academic work and other forms of educational proof assembled to evaluate coursework quality, learning progress, and academic achievement and determine whether students have met learning standards or other academic requirements for courses, and grade level.

 Anecdotal Records: An anecdotal record is an examination that is written like a short story.
 They are the explanation of occasions or events that are important to the person perceiving.
 Anecdotal records are short, objective, and as correct as possible.

-Checklists: Checklists usually offer a yes/no format in relation to student illustration of particular criteria.
+Checklists: Checklists usually offer a yes/no format concerning student illustration of particular criteria.
 This is similar to a light switch; the light is either on or off.
 They may be used in recording observations of an individual, a group, or a whole class.

 Assignment: Assignments are a type of refinement to a variable.
 It is a task given to students by their teachers to be completed out of class time.

 Observation: In observation information about a child is collected in a natural setting in and outside the classes with the help of observation.

 Questions: Questions are the frequently applied tool for finding out what children know, think, imagine, and feel.
 A teacher, in the course of teaching, comes to know of learning difficulties in children by asking questions.
 Questions may be of various types like essay-type questions, short answer type questions, very short answer type questions, and objective type questions.